tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-textfield.png" />
 </figure>

-Next, we will a number of widgets for controlling the eyes.
+Next, we will add widgets for controlling the eyes.
 The additional methods, `setRange()` and `setValue()`, set the lower/upper value range and in the initial position, respectively.

 {% highlight py %}
 def setup():